Application Process

 D. Student must allow 2 weeks between each attempt.

-E. Friday, September 6, 2024 is the last day to take the NACE exam, one week after the application period closes.
+E. Monday, September 14, 2026, is the last day to take the NACE exam, one week after the application period closes.

 F. All testing must be done in a proctored setting and will not be accepted if taken outside of that setting.
 NO virtual testing is allowed.

-Students will be ranked and selected based on their GPA from the required general education course and their pre-entrance exam score.
 Students must comply with the admission requirements set forth by the admitting institution in addition to the ARNEC requirements.

 Acceptance